 We are Tobacco-Free and Fragrance-Free

 Tobacco is not allowed in the hospital or on hospital grounds, this includes e-cigarettes.
-Visitors can get free emergency nicotine gum from The Pharmacy on the ground floor of the East Tower.
+Visitors can get free emergency nicotine gum from The Pharmacy on the ground floor of the Coulombe Family Tower.
 The Pharmacy is open 24 hours a day, every day.
 Tobacco treatment services are available for patients during their hospital stay.
 This includes counseling, support, and help with nicotine replacement to manage cravings or help with quitting.
 Ask your nurse or doctor to place an order if you would like this support.
 For the health and safety of our patients, visitors, and staff with severe allergies, we ask that you remain fragrance-free.
 This includes not using perfume, cologne, lotions, or oils with fragrance, and being free of smoke odor.